-British Values – as part of a broad and balanced Spiritual, Moral, Social and Cultural curriculum – were identified by David Cameron in 2014 as playing an important role in the education of our children.
-In addition to this the promotion of such values is an aspect of Ofsted’s inspection process.
+As part of a broad and balanced curriculim British Values – were identified by David Cameron in 2014 as playing an important role in the education of our children.
+In addition to this we also explore the role of Spiritual, Moral, Social and Cultural education in our children’s education.
+The promtotion of such values is an aspect of Ofsted’s inspection process.

 Here at Castle Carrock British Values are promoted in much of what we do – and always have been.
 The headteacher regularly reports to Governors regarding the Spiritual, Moral, Social and Cultural aspect of the curriculum ( SMSC Report - 2018) and the role that the promotion of British Values can play in this.